theiagen/public_health_bioinformatics/docs/workflows/data_import/create_terra_table.md

     In this group, the desired sample names are "sample_01" and "sample_02".
 However, in this example, there is no common text following the sample name.
 Providing `"_"` would result in the same behavior as default.
 We can provide *two* different patterns in the `file_ending` variable: `"_1,_2"` to capture all possible options.
 By doing this, "sample_01" and "sample_02" will appear in our table with the appropriate read files.

-To include multiple file endings, please separate them with commas, as shown in the “no elements in common” section.
+To include multiple file endings, please separate them with commas, as shown in the "no elements in common" section.

 ### Outputs